oracle/pgql-lang/pages/pgql-1.2-spec.md

           <LimitOffsetClauses>?
 ```

-Details of the different clauses can be found in the following sections:
+Details of the different clauses of a query can be found in the following sections:

  - [Common Path Expressions](#common-path-expressions) allow for specifying complex reachability queries.
  - The [SELECT](#select) clause specifies what should be returned.